ENG2158 - Translation into English

 10 credits overlap with ENG4158 - Translation into English

-Attendance on 11 out of 14 seminars is an obligatory class requirement.
+Attendance is obligatory 11 out of 14 seminars, and 11 out of 14 lectures.
 Additional absences must be justified by documentation to the exam coordinator.

 The course requirements must be fulfilled in order to take the exam.